playfulprogramming/playfulprogramming/content/blog/project-management-for-individuals/index.md

 ## My Methodology

-I was looking for a methodology that would fit nicely in Azure DevOps Boards, so I could use it there, and that was clear enough that if more people were to join my team they would understand immediately how it worked.
+I was looking for a methodology that would fit nicely in Azure DevOps Boards, so I could use it there, and that was clear enough that if more people were to join my team they would understand immediately how it worked, however the tips that I'll describe later on in this blog post will be aplicable to other software, as well as physical boards!

 So I developed the most simple thing that would work.